 Genetics and Family History

-In addition to the two genes linked to breast cancer—BRCA1 and BRCA2—there are other genes that may be related to breast cancer causation.
-On top of that, environmental exposures may interact with genes to increase breast cancer risk.
+In addition to the two primary genes with mutations linked to breast cancer — BRCA1 and BRCA2 — other genes may be related to the likelihood of breast cancer.
+On top of that, environmental exposures may interact with genes to increase the risk.

 Exposure to some chemicals can turn genes on or off, complicating the link between genetics and disease.

 To make things even more complicated, genetic and environmental factors can interact to increase individuals’ risk for diseases, including breast cancer.
 In other words, some genetic profiles may make individuals more susceptible to negative effects from environmental exposures

 In the mid-1990s, researchers discovered two genes that can have mutations linked to breast cancer: BRCA1 and BRCA2.
 These two genes are known as tumor-suppressor genes.
 This means that in their normal state they help repair DNA and make sure that cells in the body create healthy replicas when they reproduce, instead of cells that can turn into tumors (Oldenburg, 2007).
 Mutations in these genes interfere with the job of making sure new cells are healthy.
 The mutated versions can be inherited from one’s parents and passed from generation to generation in much the same ways as genes regulating other family characteristics.

 While an individual with these mutations has a greatly increased risk of developing breast cancer, evidence suggests that women born after 1940 with these mutations have a higher risk of developing breast cancer than those born before 1940 (King, 2003).
 Damage from environmental factors including exposure to toxic chemicals and radiation combined with these mutations are likely contributing to this increased risk.
 A recent study found that diagnostic radiation exposure before age 30 increased risk of breast cancer among women with BRCA mutations, with higher radiation exposures resulting in higher risk (Pifpe, 2012).